-“Taupe” is a French word that can be translated to “mole,” which already does a good job of explaining the color you can expect.
+“Taupe” is a French word that can be translated to “mole,” which already does an excellent job of explaining the color you can expect.

 Taupe is a blend of gray and brown and usually has slight green or blue hints that take it from neutral to cool.

-It is a color that is versatile enough to be used in tandem with many others and is an effective choice for anyone who wants to create an easygoing and neutral-feeling space.
+It is a color that is versatile enough to be used in tandem with many others and is a practical choice for anyone who wants to create an easygoing and neutral-feeling space.

 Using Taupe in the Home